-Silver prices also rose throughout Q3, climbing 7.07% or $2.06/oz, marking its fourth consecutive quarterly increase, in line with our projections.
+Silver prices also rose throughout Q3, climbing 7.07% or US$2.06/oz, marking its fourth consecutive quarterly increase, in line with our projections.
 Looking ahead to Q4 2024, our system shows that Silver prices will continue to trend higher.
-Bulls have identified $32.70/oz as the next target, reflecting the high for Silver in 2024.
+Bulls have identified US$32.70/oz as the next target, reflecting the high for Silver in 2024.

 Our system suggests that if the precious metals market maintains its uptrend this quarter, Gold may outperform Silver in terms of price movement.

-Platinum prices ticked down slightly in Q3, declining by $13.18/oz or 1.32%.
-However, Platinum remains within the established range of $850/oz to $1,100/oz, a band that has persisted since Q3 2021.
+Platinum prices ticked down slightly in Q3, declining by US$13.18/oz or 1.32%.
+However, Platinum remains within the established range of US$850/oz to US$1,100/oz, a band that has persisted since Q3 2021.
 As we move into Q4 2024, our system projects that Platinum prices will remain within this range, but with an upside bias.
-Bulls are targeting $1,100/oz, the high for Platinum in 2024.
+Bulls are targeting US$1,100/oz, the high for Platinum in 2024.

 Please feel free to contact us if you require additional information or have any further questions regarding our Q4 outlook for precious metals.
 We are always available to assist you and wish you a successful trading experience!